Sexual Abuse Attorney in Texas Handling Adult Sex Crime Offenses

 This offense can result in felony of the first degree conviction.

-Possible Sex Abuse Defenses That Can be Employed
+Possible Sex Crime Defenses That Can be Employed

 There may be a variety of defenses or mitigating factors available to an individual that has been charged with a sexual abuse offense throughout the Dallas / Fort Worth Metroplex.
 Although the following defenses do not apply to every case, your experienced sex crimes defense attorney will help you identify whether they may be applicable to the facts of your particular situation.
 Defenses to sex abuse allegations may include: